yusufozturk/panther/docs/gitbook/development.md

 This will deploy the main CloudFormation stacks independently and is optimized for development.
 If instead you want to deploy the single master template: `mage master:deploy`

+Panther relies on a number of [custom CloudFormation resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).
+Like any resource, these will not be updated unless the input parameters have changed.
+You can force an update of most custom resources by overriding their version:
+`CUSTOM_RESOURCE_VERSION=v1.5.0 mage deploy`

 ### From an EC2 Instance

 You can also deploy from an EC2 instance with Docker and git installed in the same region you're deploying Panther to.